-In practice, system-bath Hamiltonians are most commonly used as phenomenological models for quantum mechanical systems [17, 19].
-Their great value arises since scattering observables can be calculated using the famous input-output formalism [17, 19], which is a standard tool in quantum optics.
-Despite its success, the input-output formalism only addresses the scattering problem from the perspective of a model Hamiltonian, which the inventors called a "simplified representation of reality" [17].
-In the previous section, we showed how to rigorously derive fewmode system-bath Hamiltonians from canonical quantization, and thereby eliminated the need for the ad hoc assumption of a model Hamiltonian.
+In practice, system-bath Hamiltonians are most commonly used as phenomenological models for quantum mechanical systems [17,19].
+Their great value arises since scattering observables can be calculated using the famous input-output formalism [17,19], which is a standard tool in quantum optics.
+Despite its success, the input-output formalism addresses the scattering problem only from the perspective of a model Hamiltonian, which the inventors call a "simplified representation of reality" [17].
+In the previous section, we show how to rigorously derive few-mode system-bath Hamiltonians from canonical quantization and, thereby, eliminate the need for the ad hoc assumption of a model Hamiltonian.
 With this ab initio version of the Hamiltonian at hand, we now have the tools to connect the input-output formalism to scattering theory.